hanyiliu/color-changer/README.md

 - Outputs all raster images as PNG (lossless) into output folder
 - Logs per-file replacement counts + summary
 - Interactive mode for ad‑hoc mappings
+- Recursive: processes all files under the input directory tree and preserves subdirectory structure in the output.

 ## Setup & Installation